 Depending on your symptoms, you may need one of these treatments or a combination of the two.

-Your GP can refer you to a therapist for cognitive behavioural therapy (CBT).
+You can refer yourself directly to a psychological therapies service for treatment based on cognitive behavioural therapy (CBT).

 You might discuss with your therapist how you react and what you think about when you're experiencing a panic attack.